 At the hearing, the committee will either approve, add conditions or reject the notice.

-If the police or Environmental Health object to a late TEN, the notice won’t be valid and you the event can't be held.
+If the police or Environmental Health object to a late TEN, the notice won’t be valid and the event can't be held.
+There is no hearing process for a late TEN.

 Appeals, fines and penalties